How Does the Stock Market Impact the Construction Industry?

 The construction industry relies heavily on funding to commence and sustain projects.

 Additionally, companies in the construction sector might raise funds by issuing shares when stock market conditions are favourable.
+Some construction companies pay a dividend, providing regular income to shareholders, and dividends can be an important consideration for investors.
+Companies may use their revenue from ongoing operations to support new projects or pay dividends.
 Conversely, a weak stock market can tighten credit availability, making it harder for construction projects to secure the necessary funding.

 Impact on material costs